-of the effective date of this section of the effective date of this section within 12 years b.
+within 4 years within 8 years within 12 years of the of the of the effective date effective date effective date of this section of this section of this section b.
 In all cases noise levels shall be measured so as to reflect accurately the worst case of noise exposure at a specific location where a noise abatement strategy has been implemented, to which a subway passenger, employee, or any person who is within range of subway noise could reasonably be exposed under normal operating conditions.
 Noise measurements shall be made under the following conditions: